finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

 <a name="putbyqueryexcel"></a>
 # **PutByQueryExcel**
-> string PutByQueryExcel (string body, string queryName = null, int? timeoutSeconds = null)
+> System.IO.Stream PutByQueryExcel (string body, string queryName = null, int? timeoutSeconds = null)

 PutByQueryExcel: Executes Sql, returned in Excel (xlsx) format (as a file to be downloaded), where the sql is the post-body url.